Nonsuch Mansion

 ★★★☆☆

-Nonsuch Mansion is an historic house located within Nonsuch Park on the border of Greater London and north Surrey, England.
+Nonsuch Mansion is a historic house located within Nonsuch Park on the border of Greater London and North Surrey, England.
 It is on the boundaries of the borough of Epsom and Ewell and the London Borough of Sutton.

-In medieval times it was part of the three thousand acre manor of Cuddington.
-The mansion was built in between 1731 and 1743 by Joseph Thompson and later bought by Samuel Farmer in 1799.
+In medieval times it was part of the three thousand-acre manors of Cuddington.
+The mansion was built between 1731 and 1743 by Joseph Thompson and later bought by Samuel Farmer in 1799.

 Added by Louis